jelaiw/blog/_posts/2024-08-09-meandering-path-to-appsec.markdown

  -- JW

 ## Footnotes
-[^1]: These [requests for comment](https://www.ietf.org/process/rfcs/) by the Internet Engineering Task Force can be daunting to read, but worthwhile if you want to really understand how the protocols work.
+[^1]: These [requests for comment](https://www.ietf.org/process/rfcs/) by the Internet Engineering Task Force can be intimidating to read, but worthwhile if you want to really understand how the protocols work.
 [^2]: Implementing IRC was a kind of nerdy rite of passage at that time.
 I have fond memories of diving into [the RFC for this protocol](https://www.rfc-editor.org/rfc/rfc1459).
 [^3]: Cutting through some jargon here.
 IRC channel operators have the power to set topics, kick out unruly members, and otherwise moderate a channel.
 Spent the most time in `#linux` and `#java` on [EFnet](https://en.wikipedia.org/wiki/EFnet).
 Those were special days.
 [^4]: Thanks to Martin Fowler and his _Refactoring_ book.